kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 * Specification document(s): [this document]
 * Related information:

-This specification registeres the following entry in the HTTP/2 Settings registry established by {{?RFC7540}}:
+This specification registers the following entry in the HTTP/2 Settings registry established by {{?RFC7540}}:

 * Name: SETTINGS_HEADER_BASED_PRIORITY
 * Code: 0xTBD